 Avishalam has served as the Zikhron Ya’akov local council treasurer since 2014.
 He manages the council’s budget as well as all routine management.
 Previously, Avishalom worked in the private sector, providing services and support for local councilsas well as for a major communications brand as both a region and sector manager.

-Hadar is the CEO of McCann Valley, Mitzpe Ramon.
-With 16 years of experience in the advertising industry, Hadar previously managed the digital division at McCann Erickson Advertising Agency.
-In her current position, she is the co-CEO of the social-business initiative for McCann Valley in Mitzpe Ramon.
-The goal of the initiative is to create jobs in the south and to attract Tel Aviv-based families to move to Mitzpe.
-Previously she was the CEO of the Leo Burnett Company and the CEO of the Leo Burnett Company.
+Hadar previously served as the CEO of McCann Valley, Mitzpe Ramon, a social-business initiative.
+The goal of the initiative is to create jobs in the south and to attract Tel Aviv-based families to move to Mitzpe Ramon.
+Previously, she was the CEO of the Leo Burnett Company and the CEO of the Leo Burnett Company.
 Company.